aodoming/AlphabetSoup_ADominguez/README.md

 However, steps taking to increase model performance includes:
 * Adding more neurons on the different hidden layers
 * Adding one more hidden layer to allow neurons to train on activated input values

+* Using different activation functions across hidden layers

+3) If you were to implement a different model to solve this classification problem, which would you choose?
+Why?